mfdebby/mfdebby/docs/homelab/create_windows_vm.md

 ## 6. Just follow the installation steps

-## 7. Use the Proxmox virtual driver to fix the missing drive
+## 7. Use the Proxmox virtual drivers to fix the missing drive

 ## 8. Install windows in the drive